By David Joel Miller.

 Clients in crisis tell us they are confused.
 They don’t know what to do.
 Sometimes even a simple choice is overwhelming.
 This stems from unclear values.
-Last year I wrote a post about how we might help clarify values in a group setting tittle “Clear Values.”
+Last year I wrote a post about how we might help clarify values in a group setting titled “Clear Values.”

 It can be helpful to work on defining values in a group.
 Friends or fellow group members can help with feedback.
 But if you don’t have those friends here is a suggestion for working on setting some values.

 Take out a piece of paper.
-Do this please.
+Do this, please.
 Thinking about it without writing it down will result in you forgetting things that should be on the list.
 After we are done you can destroy the list if you chose, but most people end up keeping this list for a very long time.

-Make a list of as many things as you possible can that are important to you.
+Make a list of as many things as you possibly can that are important to you.
 What would you like if you could have it all!
 Go wild and be creative.
 Try to avoid censoring these wants as they come.
 The point in brainstorming is to get as many ideas as possible.